Irritator

 Irritator is a genus of spinosaurid dinosaur that lived in what is now Brazil during the Albian stage of the Early Cretaceous Period, about 113 to 110 million years ago.
 It is known from a nearly complete skull found in the Romualdo Formation of the Araripe Basin.
 Fossil dealers had acquired this skull and sold it to the State Museum of Natural History Stuttgart.
+It was the subject of an ongoing international restitution dispute between Germany and Brazil, until its announcement of return to Brazil in 2026.
 In 1996, the specimen became the holotype of the type species Irritator challengeri.
 The genus name comes from the word "irritation", reflecting the feelings of paleontologists who found the skull had been heavily damaged and altered by the collectors.
 The species name is a homage to the fictional character Professor Challenger from Arthur Conan Doyle's novels.

 Some paleontologists regard Angaturama limai—known from a snout tip that was described a few weeks later also in 1996—as a potential junior synonym of Irritator.
 Both animals hail from the same stratigraphic units of the Araripe Basin.
 It was also previously proposed that Irritator and Angaturamas skull parts belonged to the same specimen.
 Although this has been cast into doubt, more overlapping fossil material is needed to confirm whether they are the same animal or not.
 Other spinosaurid skeletal material, some of which could belong to Irritator or Angaturama, was retrieved from the Romualdo Formation, allowing for a replica skeleton to be made and mounted for display at the National Museum of Rio de Janeiro in 2009.